Alliaria petiolata: Cultivation and uses

 Garlic mustard is one of the oldest spices used in Europe.
 Phytoliths in pottery of the Ertebølle and Funnelneck-Beaker culture in north-eastern Germany and Denmark, dating to 4100–3750 BCE, indicate its use in that era.

-In the 17th-century Britain, it was recommended as a flavouring for salt fish.
+In 17th-century Britain, it was recommended as a flavouring for salt fish.
 It can also be made into a sauce for eating with roast lamb or salad.
 Early European settlers brought the herb to the New World to use as a garlic-type flavouring.
 Its traditional medicinal purposes include use as a diuretic.
 The herb was also planted as a form of erosion control.

 Today, the chopped leaves are used for flavouring in salads and sauces such as pesto, and sometimes the flowers and fruit are included as well.
 The leaves, best when young, taste of both garlic and mustard.
 The seeds are sometimes used in France to season food.
 Garlic mustard was once used medicinally as a disinfectant, and was sometimes used to treat wounds.